Holzland Becker GbmH

 Beyond the numbers, the platform now delivers four capabilities that directly support business continuity and growth:

-• If part of the system fails, the shop stays online across all three storefronts
+• If part of the system fails, the shop stays online across all storefronts

 • The system automatically detects and fixes minor issues without manual intervention